|4-3.100||Pursuit of Claims Against Individuals|

 4-3.100 – Pursuit of Claims Against Individuals

-The Department of Justice prioritizes fighting corporate fraud and other misconduct because effective pursuit of civil claims protects citizens, the government and the financial system, and because expeditious and vigorous civil enforcement provides a strong deterrent to misconduct.
+The Department of Justice prioritizes fighting corporate fraud and other misconduct because effective pursuit of civil claims protects citizens, the government, and the nation’s economy, and because expeditious and vigorous civil enforcement provides a strong deterrent to misconduct.
 Holding individuals who perpetrate wrongdoing accountable, in addition to corporations or business entities, is one of the most effective ways of combatting corporate misconduct.
 Doing so deters future illegal activity, incentivizes changes in corporate behavior, holds the proper parties responsible for their actions, and promotes the public’s confidence in our justice system.

 (1) Civil corporate investigations should focus on individuals from the inception of the corporate investigation.

 Early and regular communication between civil attorneys and criminal prosecutors handling corporate fraud investigations can be crucial to the Department’s ability to effectively pursue individuals in these matters.
 Consultation between the Department’s civil and criminal attorneys, together with agency attorneys, permits consideration of the full range of the government’s potential remedies (including incarceration, fines, penalties, damages, restitution to victims, asset seizure, civil and criminal forfeiture, and exclusion, suspension and debarment) and promotes the most thorough and appropriate resolution in every case.
 That is why the Department has long recognized the importance of parallel development of civil and criminal proceedings.
-See JM 1-12.000.
-See also Memorandum from Attorney General dated July 28, 1997, regarding Coordination of Parallel Criminal, Civil and Administrative Proceedings; Memorandum from Attorney General to All United States Attorneys dated July 16, 1986, regarding Coordination of Criminal & Civil Fraud, Waste & Abuse Proceedings.
+See JM 1-12.000; JM 1-12.100.

 In instances where the Department reaches a resolution with a company before resolving matters with responsible individuals, Department attorneys should take care to preserve the ability to pursue the individuals.
-Absent extraordinary circumstances, the United States should not release claims related to the liability of individuals based on corporate settlement releases.
-Any such release of liability – civil or criminal – due to extraordinary circumstances must be personally approved in writing by the relevant Assistant Attorney General or United States Attorney.
+A Department attorney seeking to allow the release of civil claims related to the liability of individuals based on a corporate settlement must document the basis for the determination that further action against the individuals is not necessary or warranted, and must obtain written supervisory approval of the decision to allow the release of civil claims in the case.

-(6) Corporate cases should not be resolved without a clear plan to resolve related individual cases before the statute of limitations expires and declinations as to individuals in such cases must be memorialized and approved.
+(5) Corporate cases should not be resolved without a clear plan to resolve related individual cases before the statute of limitations expires and declinations as to culpable individuals in such cases must be memorialized and approved.

 If the investigation of individual misconduct has not concluded by the time authorization is sought to resolve the case against the corporation, the corporate authorization memorandum should include a discussion of the potentially liable individuals, a description of the current status of the investigation regarding their conduct and the investigative work that remains to be done, and an investigative plan to bring the matter to resolution prior to the end of any statute of limitations period.
-If a decision is made at the conclusion of the investigation not to bring civil claims or criminal charges against the individuals who committed the fraud, the reasons for that determination must be memorialized and approved by the United States Attorney or Assistant Attorney General whose office handled the investigation, or their designees.
+If a decision is made at the conclusion of the investigation not to bring civil claims or criminal charges against culpable individuals, the reasons for that determination must be memorialized and approved by the United States Attorney or Assistant Attorney General whose office handled the investigation, or their designees.

 Delays in the corporate investigation should not affect the Department’s ability to pursue potentially culpable individuals.
 While every effort should be made to resolve a corporate matter within the statutorily allotted time, and tolling agreements should be the rare exception, in situations where it is anticipated that a tolling agreement is nevertheless unavoidable and necessary, all efforts should be made either to resolve the matter against culpable individuals before the limitations period expires or to preserve the ability to charge individuals by tolling the limitations periods.